1. Welcome to Tundras.com!

 I got my toyo mts installed right before winter hit and the difference between the stockers is insane, it totally feels like a new truck.
 Good in the sand, mud, slush and everything in between :D They aren't nearly as noisy as I thought they would have been.

-chphilo likes this.
+Deaner and chphilo like this.

 26. Jan 15, 2015 at 2:58 PM